CExA-project/ddc/docs/About.md

 * efficient distribution and iteration over this data.

-All these abstractions are handled at compilation using C++ template meta-programming to ensure zero overheads at execution and enable developers to change their design choices (*eg.* from a regular mesh to a non-uniform one) with performance portability.
+All these abstractions are handled at compilation using C++ template meta-programming to ensure zero overhead at execution and enable developers to change their design choices (*eg.* from a regular mesh to a non-uniform one) with performance portability.

 # Discover more